Yazandar/reading-notes/class-01.md

 Site navigation helps people to find where they want to go, and understand what the site is about.

-* Navigayion should follow these principles
+* Navigation should follow these principles
     * Concise
     * Clear
     * Selective